 Dear Potsdam guests,

 we can welcome you back to Potsdam and would like to inform you about everything you should know for your carefree trip.
 Free of worries – that's not only the name of Potsdam's most famous Sanssouci Palace.
 It is also a feeling we are most craving for right now.
 PMSG Potsdam Marketing und Service GmbH supports you as a "host with responsibility" in planning your long-awaited trip and implements additional service and hygiene measures in addition to the legal standards.

-We will keep you up to date on all current rules so that you can enjoy carefree moments in Brandenburg's state capital.
+We will keep you up to date on all current regulations so that you can enjoy carefree moments in Brandenburg's state capital.
 You can also get the latest information from our Service Center – by phone on +49 (0) 331 2755 88 99 or by e-mail to email@example.com.
-We are there for you in our tourist information centres on weekdays from 9:00 am – as a "host with responsibility" with a hygiene concept that complies with the current regulations and digital contact tracking.
+We are also there for you in our tourist information centres on weekdays from 9:00 am.

 Regardless of the incidence, the general hygiene rules and recommendations as well as special consideration – keeping your distance, use corona tests and pay attention to hygiene are the most important protective measures to limit the spread of the coronavirus.
 Clinical or FFP2 masks are mandatory in enclosed public spaces, e.g. in shops, restaurants, cultural institutions, sports facilities, body care service facilities and on public transport.

 The Brandenburg state government has passed the ordinance on temporary basic measures to protect against infection.
 It is valid until April 30, 2022.

 Accordingly, all passengers in local public transport must wear an FFP2 mask.
 The only exceptions to this are